Johann André Forfang

-Johann André Forfang (born 4 July 1995) is a Norwegian ski jumper and 2018 team Olympic champion.
+Johann André Forfang (born 4 July 1995) is a Norwegian ski jumper and three-time Olympic medalist, including gold at the 2018 men's large hill team event.

 Career

-Like his older brother Daniel Forfang he represents the club Tromsø SK.
+Like his older brother Daniel Forfang, he represents the club Tromsø SK.
 Forfang made his World Cup debut in December 2014.
-He won team gold medal FIS Ski Flying World Championships 2016 with his teammates in Tauplitz/Bad Mitterndorf.
-His first individual world cup victory was in Titisee-Neustadt on 12 March 2016.
-In 2018 he won the last world cup before the Olympic Games in Willingen.
-At the 2018 Olympic Games he gained a silver medal in normal hill individual and he is Olympic Champion 2018 with the Norway skijumping team (Andreas Stjernen, Daniel-André Tande, Robert Johansson).

-On 1 December 2018 he won the world cup in Tagil (Russia).
+He won a team gold medal at the FIS Ski Flying World Championships 2016 with his teammates in Tauplitz/Bad Mitterndorf.
+His first individual World Cup victory was in Titisee-Neustadt on 12 March 2016.
+In 2018, he won the last World Cup before the Olympic Games in Willingen.
+At the 2018 Olympic Games, he gained a silver medal in the normal hill individual and, together with the Norway ski jumping team (Andreas Stjernen, Daniel-André Tande, Robert Johansson), earned a gold medal in the team event.
+On 1 December 2018, he won the World Cup in Tagil (Russia).